AngelicaGuimaraes/P2_parrot-talk/README.md

 ### Unfixed Bugs

-- Last question on the quiz always returns as "right".
+- Last question on the quiz always returns as "right" to the player.

  [Back to top](#parrot-talk)